 Kinross Township is a place you should consider living in.
 This little town sees very little violent crime and property crime.
 Property crime is often the most common crime reported, even in safe cities.
 However, property crime in Kinross is well below the national average and one of the lowest on this list.

 It’s near Lake St. Clair and the Clinton River, which has great fishing and other activities.
 If you like nature, it has that too!
 Most of Kinross-Clarksburg is made up of forest land with several species of trees.

 Michigan is a beautiful state with plenty of things to do, but it’s important to remember that crime can happen anywhere.
 Here are some tips on how to stay safe while enjoying Michigan’s great outdoors.

 - Always be aware of your surroundings, and never leave your belongings unguarded.

-- If you’re out hiking or camping, make sure to tell someone where you’re going and when you expect to be back.
+- If you’re hiking or camping, tell someone where you’re going and when you expect to be back.

 - If you see anything suspicious, don’t hesitate to report it to the police.

-Michigan is a diverse state with many different cities to choose from.
-There’s no perfect city, but we’ve highlighted some of the best places to live in Michigan.
-Each one of the places on this list boasts of natural beauty, warm community vibes, and low crimes rates overall.
-We hope that no matter what town you and your family decide to settle in, you will find a wonderful community to call your home.
+Michigan is a diverse state with many safe cities to choose from.
+There’s no perfect city, but we’ve highlighted some of Michigan’s best places to live.
+Each one of the places on this list boasts natural beauty, warm community vibes, and low crime rates overall.
+We hope that no matter which town you and your family decide to settle in, you will find a wonderful community to call your home.